Joensw/persyst/README.md

 A small Python program to turn any file into an MP4 and back, by storing bytes as colour blocks.

-It was created mainly to learn the basics of python, but the original idea was to use it to store data persistently on a platform like YouTube.
-That quickly turned out to be unfeasible as it is far too inefficient and slow for any meaningful practical use.
+It was created with the intention of seeing whether or not it would be possible to store data persistently on a platform like YouTube.
+Sadly in its current implementation the process is far too inefficient and slow for any meaningful practical use.
 The silly idea for it came to me after watching [this](https://www.youtube.com/watch?v=JcJSW7Rprio) rather excellent YouTube video.

 ## Installation